Spray nozzle: Shaped-orifice

 The shaped orifice uses a semi spherical shaped inlet and a V notched outlet to cause the flow to spread out on the axis of the V notch.
 A flat fan spray results which is useful for many spray applications, such as spray painting.

 Surface-impingement single-fluid

 A surface impingement nozzle causes a stream of liquid to impinge on a surface resulting in a sheet of liquid that breaks up into small drops.
-This flat fan spray pattern nozzle is used in many applications ranging from applying agricultural herbicides to row o painting.
+This flat fan spray pattern nozzle is used in many applications ranging from applying agricultural herbicides to painting.

 The impingement surface can be formed in a spiral to yield a spiral shaped sheet approximating a full cone spray pattern or a hollow-cone spray pattern.

 The spiral design generally produces a smaller drop size than pressure swirl type nozzle design, for a given pressure and flow rate.
 This design is clog resistant due to the large free passage.

 Common applications include gas scrubbing applications (e.g., flue-gas desulfurization where the smaller droplets often offer superior performance) and fire fighting (where the mix of droplet densities allow spray penetration through strong thermal currents).